ANIML SC 1016RW - Principles in Animal Behaviour Welfare Ethics I

-Assessment Task Task Type Due Hurdle Weighting Learning Outcome Practical Questions Summative Week 9 No 10% 1-8
+Assessment Task Task Type Due Hurdle Weighting Learning Outcome Practical Test Summative After mid-semester break No 10% 1-8

 Based Learning (TBL)

-Formative & Summative Run over weeks 2-10 No 25% 1-8 Sustainability and Animal Welfare Formative & Summative Week 12 No 35% 1-8 Written Exam Summative End of semester No 30% 1-8
+Formative & Summative Run over 6-8 weeks No 20% 1-8 Animal Welfare Scenario Formative & Summative Throughout Semester No 35% 1-8 Written Exam Summative End of semester Yes 35% 1-8

 The aim of this scenario is to enable students to gain an understanding of the complexities relating to a controversial issue of animal welfare.
-Students will work in teams of 5-7.
+Students will work in teams of 5-7 and will met with the experienced facilitator up to 8 times.
 Assessment will include:

 Ethical matrix report (team; 10%) this will be a written report using an ethical matrix to define all of the main stakeholders and main effects relating to the scenario.

-Final Decision Video (team 10%): this report will bring together all of the evidence collected in the ethical matrix to make a decision about the scenario.
+Final Decision report (team 10%): this report will bring together all of the evidence collected in the ethical matrix to make a decision about the scenario.